-A beginning class designed to increase flexibility, tone the body, improve circulation, teach proper breathing and relaxation, and create basic understanding of what is necessary for good health.
+An intermediate level class designed to increase flexibility, tone the body, improve circulation, teach proper breathing and relaxation, and create basic understanding of what is necessary for good health.

 4. STUDENT LEARNING OUTCOME(S) (SLO'S):

 Upon successful completion of this course, a student will meet the following outcomes: